Books worth reading, all available from the

 ‘A Professionals Guide to Ending Violence Quickly’ by Marc ‘Animal’ MacYoung.
 Highly informative and entertaining read as can be expected from Marc.
 Been there, done it and got the T Shirt does not even begin to describe the author.
 He has a unique insight into understanding violence and surviving it in its most extreme forms.
 A must read.

 ‘The Power of Habit’ by Charles Duhigg.
 Incredibly comprehensive study into why we behave as we do, and all of us are creatures of habit, and more interestingly how we are often manipulated into behaving that way.
-This study delves deep into how we can, once we understand the processes taking place in our brain, can begin to take back control and choos not to continue destructive behavious and develop constructive ones.
+This study delves deep into how we can, once we understand the processes taking place in our brain can begin to take back control and choose not to continue destructive behaviours and develop constructive ones.

-‘Undestanding Reasonable Force’ by Mark Dawes.
+‘Understanding Reasonable Force’ by Mark Dawes.
 Anybody coaching in martial arts or self defence should read this.
-It is an idiots guide to the subject.
+It is an idiot’s guide to the subject.
 Mark clearly cuts through the legalese and jargon and gives good, practical advice.
 Concise and very easy to understand.

 ‘Sharpening the Warrior’s Edge: The Psychology and Science of Training; by Bruce K. Siddle.
 The psychology and science of training without too much jargon.
 Some really fascinating stuff here that really examines how we learn and how we coach, yes it does tax the grey matter but that muscle needs exercise too!
 I really enjoyed this book and am not surprised it came so highly recommended.
 A must read for coaches if you want to be a cut above the herd.